Night-human/cheat_notes/Linux/Group Management.md

 column 2: Password of the group (if any)
 column 3: GID or Group Id
 column 4: Actual members of the group

+## Add a group command

+    groupadd <group>

+## Delete a group command

+    groupdel <group>

+## Add a user to a group

+This command appends a user to a group.

+    usermod -aG <group> <user>

+The flags "-aG" append a new group to the complementary group list.

+> alex : alex complementary complementary2

+The flag "-G" overwrites the complementary groups list.

+> alex : alex new_complementary_group

+The flag "-g" modifies the primary group only.

+> alex : new_primary_group complementary complementary2